YAMEROOOO/plover-german-syllatype/README.md

 ## Suffixes

-There are 3 suffix strokes that are used to add "s", "t" or "st" at the end of a syllable if `S` or `T` are aready being used in the right bank. "naschst" for example will be written as `STNASKF` and nascht as `TNASKF`. "-s" is mainly used for the short form of nouns which end with "es" like "Baums" which is written `^SPN*AUN*`.
-Furthermore these suffixes are used for "ts" which breaks steno order and would otherwise be confused with "st". "reist" will be written as `REIST` while "reits" will be written as `SNREIT`.
+There are 3 suffix strokes that are used to add "s", "t" or "st" at the end of a syllable if `S` or `T` are aready being used in the right bank. "naschst" for example will be written as `STNASKF` and nascht as `TNASKF`. "-s" is mainly used for "ts" which breaks steno order and would otherwise be confused with "st". "reist" will be written as `REIST` while "reits" will be written as `SNREIT`.
 The suffixes can be seen in the following Table:

 | Output | Input |
 | :---: | :---: |